uga-robotics/AutonomousHexacopter/README.md

 # AutonomousHexacopter
 any and all ROS/ROS2 Packages used in the development of an Autonomous Hexacopter, with the aim of achieving basic autonomous capabilities along with autonomous battery swapping

-## Cloning/Importing into a workspace
+## Cloning/Importing Into a New Workspace
 If you would like to use this repository in a catkin/colcon workspace, simply clone it into the src/ directory from the workspace root:
 ```
 git clone {https/ssh ref} src/AutonomousHexacopter